He meaning

 The man, boy, or male animal (or, sometimes, the thing regarded as male) previously mentioned: masculine personal pronoun in the third person singular: he is the nominative form, him the objective, his the possessive, and himself the reflexive and intensive; his is the possessive pronominal adjective.

-(personal) Refers to a person whose gender is unknown.
+Used to refer to a person whose gender is unspecified or unknown.

 The person; the one; anyone.